Meetings

 Dance & Auction

-This major fundraising event is held annually.
-It offers a social evening for Lions and friends while raising $8-10,000 to support the various youth, community and humanitarian projects sponsored by Lions.
-The auction finishes by 11:00pm but the dance lasts until the energy runs out!
-The 17th of March 2012 event will be a St Paddy's Day dance & Auction at Park Place.
+This major fundraising event had been held annually for several years.
+It offered a social evening for Lions and friends while raising thousands of dollars to support the various youth, community and humanitarian projects sponsored by Lions.
+The event was changed to exclude the auction and was still a successful fundraiser.
+The dance lasted until the energy ran out!

 Diabetes Cavalcade